 How Does This Note-Taking Work?

-• Categorizing: Cards are sorted using subject headings, color-coding, or specific tags that reflect the topic or content, making it easier to group related information.
+- Categorizing: Stored cards that use subject headings, color-coding, or specific tags that reflect the topic or content, making it easier to group related information.

 The card file system promotes an active learning style, encouraging the breaking down of complex information into manageable parts and making connections between them.